Amusement theme parks

 Plopsa Hasselt has a giant indoor play area, plus an outdoor climbing mountain and aqua playground.
 Older kids might just survive with the free-fall lighthouse and the whirligig, but there isn't much for them.

 Walibi – Wavre

 Close to Brussels, Walibi is not a bad option if you want to please everyone.
-Thrill rides include the Challenge of Tutankhamen, the Cobra rollercoaster, and Dalton Terror (say no more), but there's carousels, mini-trains and more gentler rides for the smaller ones.
+Thrill rides include the Challenge of Tutankhamen, the Cobra rollercoaster, and Dalton Terror (say no more), but there are carousels, mini-trains and more gentler rides for the smaller ones.

 You can try some traditional Belgian fare or pick up a burger or pizza and, of course, there are plenty of places selling frites and waffles.

 Tickets cost €41,50 for adults and €36 (under 1.40m) for children plus the car park costs €8, but you currently cannot purchase them until the park reopens.

 Entry to the park is just €10 per person with an additional €10 for the attractions (so essentially parents don't need to pay for this).
 It's open from 31 March to the 30 September (and at weekends in October).